Delhi delivers on art: The India Art Fair 2025 Parallel Programme and more

 6. Heatherwick’s dream project is to design prisons

-He wishes to design better environment for prisoners in order to create a place of learning rather than hurting people.
+He wishes to design a better environment for prisoners in order to create a place of learning rather than hurting people.
 Not wanting to bring in humanism in prisons alone, he wishes to design anything where people will be more hopeful such as housing in the UK, hospitals, and schools where he can make a difference.

 7. The Garden Bridge and the Vessel have been centres of critical discussions and controversies